Strong Christmas sales drive VAT receipts to record €2.7bn

 The Department of Finance said the sharp rise in online sales linked to events such as Black Friday and Cyber Monday was a “contributory factor”.

-Retail sales fell in December, according to the Central Statistics Office, but the official figures may not be capturing the full extent of the online spend.
+Retail sales, as measured by the Central Statistics Office, fell in December but the figures may not be capturing the full extent of the online spend.

 The exchequer numbers for January show income tax was also strong, generating €1.88 billion, which represented a year-on-year improvement of 7.6 per cent, or €133 million.